-While some consider vinegar to be a safer alternative to bleach, there is limited data that suggests vinegar may actually be helpful against certain pathogens.
-A study in the journal Infection Control and Hospital Epidemiology compared the efficacy of natural disinfectants like vinegar with common commercial disinfectants like Clorox, Lysol, and Mr. Clean against various pathogens, including bacteria and viruses.
+While some consider vinegar to be a safer alternative to bleach, there's limited data that suggests vinegar may actually be helpful against certain pathogens.
+A study in the journal Infection Control and Hospital Epidemiology compared the efficacy of natural disinfectants such as vinegar with common commercial disinfectants like Clorox, Lysol, and Mr. Clean against various pathogens, including bacteria and viruses.
 The results showed that commercial household disinfectants were "highly effective" against bacterial pathogens while vinegar was "less effective."
-That said, a bacterial pathogen is different from a viral pathogen, and coronavirus is, well, a virus—not bacteria.
+That said, a bacterial pathogen is different from a viral pathogen, and coronavirus is, well, a virus — not bacteria.
 To that end, the study's results also showed that "only" the commercial disinfectants, not the vinegar, were effective against viral pathogens.
 Meanwhile, another study found that a cleaning solution with 10 percent malt vinegar could be effective at killing the germs that cause influenza viruses.

 Tea Tree Oil

-Odds are you've seen at least one influencer waxing poetic about the power of essential oils (EOs).
+If you've wondered whether vinegar can kill viruses, you've likely also asked the same questions about essential oils, especially if you follow an EO-obsessed influencer on Instagram who waxes poetic about the elixirs' powers.
 Tea tree or melaleuca oil, for instance, is often touted for its acne-fighting benefits, thanks to the EO's antibacterial, antimicrobial, and anti-inflammatory effects.

-But even though tea tree oil has antiseptic properties, there is no data to suggest that it can be effective against coronavirus, says Dr. Adalja.
+But even though tea tree oil has antiseptic properties, there's no data to suggest that it can be effective against coronavirus, says Dr. Adalja.
 "If someone told me that they had disinfected a surface with tea tree oil, I would follow it with a Clorox wipe," he says.

 And like vinegar, tea tree oil is not listed as an EPA-registered disinfectant for use against the coronavirus.
 While there is evidence supporting tea tree oil's use in controlling herpesvirus (the virus that causes cold sores), the EO "is not as effective as other disinfecting agents," says Duffy.
 "There isn't any evidence that tea tree oil can kill SARS-CoV-2 or other similar viruses, and tea tree oil wouldn't be recommended for fighting COVID-19," she adds.
 (Instead, put tea tree oil to the test with this DIY clarifying face mask if you're stuck at home during the coronavirus outbreak.)